pedroeli07/tauri-diego-app/README.md

 ### 2. **Control Hardware Components**

 - **🟢 LEDs**
+   - To control the LEDs, ensure a serial port is connected; otherwise, no actions can be performed.
-   - Toggle LEDs **ON/OFF** and adjust their intensity using sliders or input fields.
+   - LEDs can be toggled **ON/OFF** directly or by selecting an intensity value using sliders or input fields and clicking the **Update** button.
-   - Click the **Update** icon to confirm the changes.
+   - When the **Update** button is clicked, the selected intensity is sent as a command to the printer via the connected serial port.
+   - Once the printer processes the command and sends a response back, the LED's status is updated in the interface accordingly.

 - **⚙️ Motors**
+   - Motors also require a connected serial port for interaction.
+   - You can start or stop motors by toggling their status, or set a specific **speed** using sliders or input fields and clicking the **Update** button to send the command.
-   - Start or stop motors, adjust their **speed**, and switch the **direction** between clockwise (CW) and counterclockwise (CCW).
+   - The **direction** of the motor can be switched between clockwise (CW) and counterclockwise (CCW) using the direction toggle.
-   - Use the **Update** icon to apply speed and direction changes.
+   - Upon receiving a response from the printer, the motor's status, speed, and direction are reflected in the GUI.

 - **💡 Light Barriers**
-   - Monitor the status of light barriers in real time with visual indicators on the interface.
+   - Monitor the real-time status of light barriers with visual indicators on the interface.
+   - The interface updates automatically based on the printer's responses through the serial connection.

 ---